 There is no mechanism in the Group Policy: IPsec Protocol for versioning or capability negotiation.
-If new functionality is required that would be incompatible with the existing protocol, implement a new Group Policy protocol should be implemented.
+If new functionality is required that would be incompatible with the existing protocol, implement a new Group Policy protocol.

 1.8 Vendor-Extensible Fields

 1.9 Standards Assignments